awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles.md

 Currently, only two Systems Manager capabilities use the service\-linked role:
 + Inventory requires a service\-linked role\.
 The role enables the system to collect Inventory metadata from tags and Resource Groups\.
 + The Maintenance Windows capability can optionally use the service\-linked role\.
 The role enables the Maintenance Windows service to run maintenance tasks on target instances\.
-Note that this can also be achieved by using an IAM maintenance window role instead\.
-For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.
+Note that the service\-linked role for Systems Manager doesn't provide the permissions needed for all scenarios\.
+For more information, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)

 The AWSServiceRoleForAmazonSSM service\-linked role permissions policy allows Systems Manager to complete the following actions on all related resources:
 + `ssm:CancelCommand`